DrMarkusVoss/pumla/pumla_UsersGuide.md

 This is the most important command.
 It scans the source code repository starting at the current folder location and traverses from here through all underlying folders for all `.puml` files.
 If you want to exclude certain folders from the search, you can name these in a `pumla_blacklist.txt` file.
+You can also have comments in the blacklist file using `#` as first character of the line.
+But comments must be standalone lines, you cannot put a comment behind a path or filename.
 The .puml files found will be parsed and if they are pumla files, their relevant content will be extracted and stored in the `modelrepo_json.puml` (and tbd: `diagramrepo_json.puml`) file or the given filename.
 Each call will overwrite the existing `{modelrepo | diagramrepo}_json.puml` files, therefore they should not be modified by hand,